Wood drying: Shrinkage and swelling

-Shrinkage and swelling may occur in wood when the moisture content is changed (Stamm, 1964).
+Shrinkage and swelling may occur in wood when the moisture content is changed.
 Shrinkage occurs as moisture content decreases, while swelling takes place when it increases.
 Volume change is not equal in all directions.
 The greatest dimensional change occurs in a direction tangential to the growth rings.
 Shrinkage from the pith outwards, or radially, is usually considerably less than tangential shrinkage, while longitudinal (along the grain) shrinkage is so slight as to be usually neglected.
 The longitudinal shrinkage is 0.1% to 0.3%, in contrast to transverse shrinkages, which is 2% to 10%.
 Tangential shrinkage is often about twice as great as in the radial direction, although in some species it is as much as five times as great.
-The shrinkage is about 5% to 10% in the tangential direction and about 2% to 6% in the radial direction (Walker et al., 1993).
+The shrinkage is about 5% to 10% in the tangential direction and about 2% to 6% in the radial direction.

 Differential transverse shrinkage of wood is related to: